iggredible/tmux-colorful/README.md

 At the moment it is limited to five plugins.
 If you have more plugin ideas, feel free to submit a PR!

-TBC
 ### Customizing the left status bar

-The left section of the tmux status bar can be customized.
+The left status bar can be customized.

 By default, it is displaying the session name.
-You can change it to say anything.
-This section is under `tmux_colorful_left_status_bar`.
+If you want to change it to display status bar followed by the return symbol:

 ```
-set -g @tmux_colorful_left_status_bar '#S'
+set -g @tmux_colorful_left_status_bar '#S ↳'
 ```

 ### Customizing the window status

-To customize the window status format, you can do:
+To customize the window status format to display the window name followed by a pipe and the window index number:

 ```
-set -g @tmux_colorful_window_status '#I:#W#F
+set -g @tmux_colorful_window_status '#W|#I'
 ```

 ### Refresh interval

-Tmux-Colorful refreshes every second.
+Tmux-Colorful by default refreshes every second.
 If you want to change that to 5s:

 ```
 set -g @tmux_colorful_status_interval 5
 ```

 ### Clock color

 Tmux-Colorful uses the primary color for Tmux's clock (Prefix + t).
-You can change the color with:
+You can change the clock color with:

 ```
 set -g @tmux_colorful_clock_mode_color '#ffffff'
 ```

-You can also change the clock mode between military time (0-23) to regular time (0-11).
+You can also change the clock mode between military time (0-23) and regular time (0-11):

 ```
 set -g @tmux_colorful_clock_mode_style 12
 ```